Slide

 -

-The works show how structures are imposed and subsequently used, shifted or undermined.
+The works show how structures are imposed and subsequently relate to use, displacement and undermining.
 Residual forms and imprints function as traces of these actions.
-What remains visible is not only the form itself, but the operations that have acted upon it.

-Different states of form appear throughout the series: as afterform, as a vessel in which structure is absorbed, and as a configuration in which elements are repeatedly reorganised.
+Different states of form appear alongside one another: as afterform, as a vessel in which structure is absorbed, and as a configuration in which elements are repeatedly reorganised.
 Structure is not fixed, but emerges through position and relation.

 Time plays an essential role.
-Processes of growth, displacement and decay are not depicted directly, but become visible through the way forms adapt, disintegrate or reassemble.
-This creates a tension between control and autonomy, between the constructed and the organic.
+Processes of growth, displacement and decay are not represented directly, but become visible through the ways in which forms adapt, disintegrate or reassemble.
+In this way, the constructed remains in relation to the organic.